apache/systemds/docs/devdocs/deep-learning.md

 # Initial prototype for Deep Learning

-Please note: until this fork is merged into trunk, this prototype does not represent SystemML's deep learning engine.
-So, if you do benchmark against this fork, please DO NOT cite SystemML.

 ## Representing tensor and images in SystemML

 In this prototype, we represent a tensor as a matrix stored in a row-major format,